By Kathleen Mierzejewski

 When it comes to planting basil seeds, you will want to make sure that you are planting basil seeds in an area where they will be sure to get six to eight hours of sunshine daily.

 The soil should have a neutral pH so that they have the best chance of growing.
 Simply plant the seeds in a row and cover with about a quarter of an inch of soil.
 Once the plants grow to a few inches in height, you will want to thin them out to 6 to 12 inches apart.

 You can plant your basil indoors as well.
 You just want to be sure after planting the seeds that the pot is placed in an area where it will get daily sunshine.
 Also, be sure to water your basil every seven to ten days.

 How to Propagate Basil from Cuttings

-Once the roots on your basil cutting are two inches or longer, you can plant the cutting in a pot indoors.
+Once the roots on your basil cutting are 2 inches or longer, you can plant the cutting in a pot indoors.
 Make sure you put the planter in a place where the plant will get direct sunlight.

 Basil propagation is a great way to share your basil.
 Now that you know how to propagate basil, you can take new plantings and give them as gifts to friends who invite you to dinner or offer them to new neighbors as housewarming gifts.